-Akron, as with most cities across the country, continues to be impacted heavily by current global economic conditions.
-The City's income tax collections decreased by 7.4% in 2009 (compared to 2008), with another 1.5% decrease in 2010 (compared to 2009).
-However, as of September 2011, income tax collections are up over 5.5%.
+The City, as with most cities across the country, continues to be impacted heavily by current global economic conditions.
+The City's income tax collections decreased by 7.4% in 2009 (compared to 2008), with another 1.5% decrease in 2010 (compared to 2009) and an increase of over 7% for 2011 (compared to 2010).
+As of August 2012, income tax collections are up over 2%.
 These same global economic conditions have also impacted other sources of City revenue.
 Property tax revenues have continued to decline due to the housing market crisis.
 The Total Assessed Value decreased again in 2010 by 1⁄2 % and the 2011 Triennial update will reduce residential values further.
 Interest earnings continue to remain nominal and service revenues have declined from previous years.
-General Fund receipts dropped an approximate 5.1% from \$146,787,476 to \$139,675,532, from 2009 to 2010.
+General Fund receipts increased over 10% from \$139,675,532 to \$154,618,134 from 20120 to 2011 due primarily to fund consolidation and mandated accounting changes.

 The State of Ohio, in response to these same economic and budgetary constraints, has implemented changes to the State budget directly affecting funding to the City of Akron.
 The State budget will reduce Local Government Funding (LGF), which will directly impact the City's General Fund.
-In 2010, the LGF collections were slightly higher than the 2009 collections of \$12,515,342.
+In 2010, the LGF collections were slightly higher than the 2009 collections of \$ 12,515,342.
 However, this amount with be reduced by 25% and then to 50% over the state's current biennial budget.
+The City has begun to see the effects of that.
+In 2011, the LGF revenues were \$137,172 less than in 2010.
+Through September 2012 LGF revenues are \$7,070151 compared to \$9,825,945 for the same period in 2011, a reduction of 25%.
 The state's planned reductions of Personal Property tax payments have been accelerated.
-In 2011, the city was to receive approximately \$3,595,553.
-Now the city will receive only \$788,793.
+In 2011, the city was to receive approximately \$ 3,595,553 but received only \$679,544.
 Inheritance tax revenues fluctuate annually and for the past five years the city has collected amounts as high \$6,553,799 and as low \$3,718,987.
-The state plans to eliminate this source of revenue beginning in 2013.
+The budget for 2012 is \$4.2 M. The state plans to eliminate this source of revenue beginning in 2013.

-As a result of the consolidation of City departments into regional offices, combined with other attrition and previous years' pro-active measures employment currently stands at 1,758, which is a 22% reduction from 2006.
+As a result of the consolidation of City services into regional offices, combined with other attrition and previous years' pro-active measures employment currently stands at 1,728, which is a 23% reduction from 2006.
 Other cost saving measures instituted by the City include mandatory and voluntary furlough hours for City employees, reductions in overtime, reduced longevity payments through union concessions, cancellation of the City's leave purchase program, and service reductions in the annual leaf pickup program.
 In 2010, the City saw the first full year of savings from the wage and benefits reductions implemented in 2009.
 The City will continue to review and implement cost savings wherever possible.
-With the expenditure reductions that were implemented, the City experienced a slight 1% increase in its General Fund balance in 2010, reaching \$5,263,181.

-In 2011 the City is seeing an increase in various expenditures, compared to 2010, such as Health Benefits, which is creating an increase in General Fund expenditures.
-The City anticipates a 2% increase in expenditures by the end of the year.
-Revenues are expected to increase over 2010 by 2 % in 2011.
-The General Fund balance is expected to remain stable for 2011.
+In 2012, the City experienced an increase in various expenditures compared to 2011, such as Health Benefits, which is creating an increase in General Fund expenditures.
+The City anticipates a 2% increase in expenditures by the end of Fiscal 2012.
+Fiscal Year 2012 revenues are expected to increase over 2011 by 2 %.
+The General Fund balance is expected to remain stable for 2012.